bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Released with JavaScript Support, Coroutines and more.md

 ---
-title: Kotlin 1.1 Released with JavaScript Support, Coroutines and more
+title: "Kotlin 1.1 Released with JavaScript Support, Coroutines and more"
 date: 2017-03-01 17:12:00
 author: Roman Belov
 tags: